-- Confirm that program/project activities are complete. - Verify award balances. - Gather outstanding quarterly or final reports. - Gather outstanding evidence expenditures for advances or budget match that have not already been collected. - Confirm addresses. - Conduct a final monitoring, that can be done via in-person site visit or over the phone interview.
+- Confirm that program/project activities are complete. - Verify award balances. - Gather outstanding quarterly or final reports. - Gather outstanding evidence expenditures for advances or budget match that have not already been collected. - Confirm addresses. - Confirm satisfaction of special conditions. - Conduct a final monitoring.
+The monitoring can be done via in-person site visit or phone interview.